Vitamins And Their Significance To A Human Body

 Vitamin A (Chemical Name: Retinol)

-Deficiency Disease: Night blindness and keratomalacia (eye disorder that results in a dry cornea)
+Deficiency Disease: Night blindness and keratomalacia (an eye disorder that results in a dry cornea)

 Vitamin B1 (Chemical Name: Thiamine)